EnigmaCurry/d.rymcg.tech/traefik/README.md

 > 4** (TCP/UDP) VPN, typical of consumer privacy shields, check out the
 > separate [wireguard](../wireguard#readme) config].

-By default Traefik is setup to use the `host` network, which is used for *public* (internet or LAN) servers.
-Alternatively, you can start a wireguard VPN server sidecar container and bind Traefik exclusively to the private network (`TRAEFIK_VPN_ENABLED=true`).
+By default, Traefik is setup to use the `host` network, which is used for *public* (internet or LAN) servers.
+Alternatively, you can start a wireguard VPN server sidecar container, and bind Traefik exclusively to the private network (`TRAEFIK_VPN_ENABLED=true`).
 As a third configuration, you can have a public Traefik server that can reverse proxy to the VPN to expose private services publicly (`TRAEFIK_VPN_CLIENT_ENABLED=true`).

 The easiest way to configure any of these configurations is to run the `make config` script.
-Watch for the following questions to turn the wireguard services on:
+Watch for the following mutually exclusive questions, to turn the wireguard services on:

- * `Do you want to run Traefik exclusively inside a VPN?` Say yes to this question to configure the wireguard server and bind the traefik container to the wireguard container network.
+ * `Do you want to run Traefik exclusively in a VPN? (wireguard server mode)` Say yes to this question to configure the wireguard server and bind the traefik container to the wireguard container network.
- * `Do you want to run Traefik as a reverse proxy for an external VPN?` Say yes to this question to configure the wireguard client and bind the Traefik container to the wireguard client container network.
+ * `Do you want to run Traefik as a reverse proxy (public ingress) into a VPN? (wireguard client mode)` Say yes to this question to configure the wireguard client and bind the Traefik container to the wireguard client container network.
  * If you say N to both questions, Traefik will bind to the `host` network.